PeteEvans/cargo-resources/README.md

     { crate_path = "resources/hello_world.txt", output_path="hello_world.txt" }
 ]
 ```
-Collate all resources declared by a crates (e.g. an executable) referenced crates them to a using crate using the cargo.
+Collate all the resources declared by a crate's dependencies (i.e. referenced crates), using a cargo command.

 `
 cargo resources